 - Grades -Students are graded using the US system.
 Credit for grades less than "C" will not be transferred back to the University of Richmond.

 Students are required to live in SLU housing or in ACCENT housing, which is a company Richmond works with in Madrid.
 Housing options with ACCENT include privately owned student residence halls with full board as well as shared apartments.
-A maximum of three Richmond students will be placed in shared apartments with other international students.
+Apartments generally accommodate 2-6 students.
+In the apartments, housing may be co-ed with single sex bathrooms and may be shared with students from other US and international universities.
+Housing fees for ACCENT housing (shared apartment or residence hall) is paid to ACCENT directly.
 Single sex apartments can be requested, but are not guaranteed.

 Dates and Costs